AnthonyConnell/wisper-frontend/README.md

 This is the frontend of the project deployed to Heroku, using Material-UI to create a user interface in our app.
 This connects to the backend by proxying requests to it .
 Background used from svgbackgrounds.com

+This connects to our Backend API found at https://github.com/Werefox22/wisper-api.git

 ## :pushpin: Future plans

 - Users will be able to posts Wisps that contain videos, photos or links